JS-DevTools/karma-config/README.md

     "mocha",

     // This makes it easy to detect which browser your tests are running in.
-    // Also provides access to environment variable.
+    // Also provides access to environment variables.
     // See https://jsdevtools.org/karma-host-environment
     "host-environment"
   ],